sg24abt/7COM1039-Masters-Project/README.md

-# 7COM1039 Masters Project
+# Crop Yield Prediction using Ensemble Machine Learning

 MSc Advanced Computer Science Masters Project
 University of Hertfordshire

-## Overview
-This repository contains the code, notebooks, documentation, and supporting materials for my MSc Masters Project.

-The project focuses on applying data science and machine learning techniques to analyse datasets and build predictive models.
+Student: Sandeep Kumar Yadav Gandu
+Student ID: 23067307
+Supervisor: Dr. Yar Muhammad

+---

-## Project Structure
+## Project Overview

-data/
-Datasets used for analysis

-src/
-Python scripts for preprocessing, modelling, and evaluation

-notebooks/
-Jupyter notebooks used for experimentation and analysis

-figures/
-Generated plots and visualisations

-reports/
-Project documentation and reports

-docs/
-Additional project materials
+This project focuses on predicting crop yield in India using machine learning and ensemble-based models.
+Agriculture plays a critical role in India's economy, and accurate crop yield prediction can support better planning, food security, and policy decisions.

+The project compares traditional statistical methods with modern machine learning algorithms to determine which models provide the most accurate predictions for crop yield.

+---

-## Technologies Used
+## Dataset

+The dataset used in this project is the **Crop Production Statistics – India dataset (APY.csv)** obtained from Kaggle.

+It contains agricultural records including:

+- State
+- District
-- Python
+- Crop
-- Pandas
+- Crop Year
-- NumPy
+- Season
-- Scikit-learn
+- Area cultivated
-- Matplotlib
+- Production
-- Jupyter Notebook
+- Yield

+The dataset includes over **170,000 records** of crop production data across Indian states.

+---

 ## Project Workflow